-Somewhat of a rarity on British roads, the bulletproof ruggedness of the G-Wagen together with the sumptuously luxurious quality of the high standard interior provide a relationship that you would never expect but one that works so very well together.
+If you're looking for a luxurious vehicle that's just as at home up to its wheel arches in mud as it is cruising down the motorway, then Mercedes G-Class leasing could be the answer.
+Somewhat of a rarity on British roads, the bulletproof ruggedness of the G-Wagen together with the sumptuous quality of the high standard interior prove a partneship that you would never expect but one that works so very well together.

 There’s nothing quite like it.
 The door with its fat black button opens and shuts like that of a bank vault.
 Inside, you sit higher up than in any other 4x4, looking down imperiously upon a sea of pretend SUVs.
 HGV-style bonnet-mounted indicators mark the corner perimeters of a square stolid shape guaranteed to severely frighten any unfortunate supermini you bear down upon in the fast lane as at the wheel, you command both the road and your destiny.